palei/tronner/README.md

     app.run()

+The function can be called anything and does not have to be named after the actual event.
+For every ladderlog event, multiple event handlers can be defined.

 ## An event with parameters

+The event variables can be split into tokens and sent to the handler function.

     :::python
     @app.event('DEATH_FRAG <killed> <killer>')
     def death_frag(killed, killer):
         print "%s killed %s for 1 point." % (killer, killed)

+If the number of variables doesn't match the expected number of parameters, the last parameter will always contain the rest of the string.

+    :::python
+    @app.event('CHAT <name> <text>')
+    def handle_chat(name, text):
+        pass

 ## Timed events
     :::python